Wrexham A.F.C. Women: 2023–2025: Adran Premier and turning semi-professional

+2025–present: The Sugarman-era

+The club appointed former Leicester manager Jenny Sugarman as head coach on 25 July 2025 before the start of the 25/26 Adran Premier season.
+On February 8, the club made history by paying a transfer fee to sign Maria Francis-Jones from The New Saints, a first in the history of the Adran Leagues.
+The team won the Adran Trophy for the first time in February 2026, defeating Cardiff City Women in the final, and on March 29, for the first time in the club's and the league's history, have won the Adran Premier and earned the right to enter the qualifying rounds for the 2026–27 UEFA Women's Champions League.

+The team played against Armenian side FC Pyunik in the first round of the Champions League qualifiers; they won 4–2, making them the first time a Welsh women's team won a game in the tournament since 2019, and the first Welsh team to score a goal since 2021.
+They were eliminated from the competition after losing 4–1 to Latvian side Riga FC.

 Stadium

-They first played their home games at the North East Wales Institute, moved to Penycae F.C.'s Afoneitha Road after their reformation in 2018 and later played their home games at the Brymbo Sports & Social Complex in Wrexhmam.
+They first played their home games at the North East Wales Institute, moved to Penycae F.C.'s Afoneitha Road after their reformation in 2018, then at the Brymbo Sports & Social Complex in Wrexham in 2021–22, and in Rhos Aelwyd F.C.'s Ponciau Banks in 2022–23.

 For the 2023–24 season, the team moved to The Rock in Rhosymedre after reaching a multi-year agreement with Cefn Druids A.F.C. to see the women's section train and play their home games at The Rock Stadium.
 The capacity is 3,000 (500 seats).

 On 5 August 2025, it was announced that Wrexham had completed the purchase of The Rock Stadium, making it the permanent home for Wrexham AFC Women.
 As a condition of the sale, Cefn Druids would continue to have use of the facilities for their training and fixtures.

 Sponsorship

 In May 2023, the team's training kit was announced to be sponsored by Betty Buzz, a beverage company owned by Blake Lively, from the 2023–24 season.